linjf15/MR_tricks/README.md

 # Post-GWAS analysis and Mendelian Randomization
 During the study based on Mendelian Randomization, several functions were proposed to solve several common problems, including:

+## Special note
+Recently, I noticed that some uploaders in Bilibili seem to sell my codes, such as [Shining94](https://space.bilibili.com/295917932/).
+The original purpose of this project is to share my solutions to certain problems in Mendelian Randomization without charge.
+I urge those guys stop selling my codes.

 ## Preprocessing for exposure GWASs
 * how to get rsID from chromosome and position: `get_rsID_from_chr_pos`
 * how to find allele frequency, proxy of a given SNP: `snp_add_eaf`, `snp_add_eaf_manual`,`find_proxy`